MZ-87/Cleanol/README.md

 # Cleanol & Aquatechno Service

-Site for the company, producing equipment for robotic car-washers, Belarus.
+Website for the company, producing equipment for robotic car-washers, Belarus.

 ## Description